Stone Mountain, Georgia: In film

+In television

+In the NBC sitcom 30 Rock, Kenneth Parcell, the cheerful Page for NBC Studios, was born and raised in Stone Mountain.
+In the eponymous S4E3 episode Stone Mountain, Jack Donaghy and Liz Lemon travel there in search of a new actor for TGS.

 Education

 The children of Stone Mountain are served by the DeKalb County Public Schools.
 Stone Mountain Elementary School and Champion Theme Middle School are within the city limits.

-Most residents in the city limits are zoned to Stone Mountain Elementary School, in the city limits.
+Most residents in the city limits are zoned to Stone Mountain Elementary School.
 Some areas are zoned to Rockbridge Elementary School, outside of the city limits.
 All residents of Stone Mountain are zoned to: Stone Mountain Middle School, and Stone Mountain High School; the middle school and the high school are outside the city limits.

 Georgia Military College (GMC) has a satellite campus in Stone Mountain Village at 5325 Manor Drive.

 DeKalb County Public Library operates the Stone Mountain-Sue Kellogg Library (952 Leon Street).